mjahmadi/inlineditor/docs/index.md

 <br />

 ### Options
-The options is defined in jQuery.fn.inlineditor.defaults
+The options is defined in $.fn.inlineditor.defaults

 |Name                     |Type      |Default   |Description                                                                         |
 |:------------------------|:---------|:---------|:-----------------------------------------------------------------------------------|